HUMASoft/documentation/README/introduction/README.md

   * **Low Speed CAN Hardware:** these networks are also implemented with two cables.
 The devices can communicate at a rate of 125 kb/s, and have transceivers with of error tolerance capacities.
 Some examples of typical devices in automobiles that include this layer are the comfort devices or the brakes’ lights.

-  * **CAN Hardware selection by software:** the CAN interfaces can be configurated through the software, and consequently, they can use any of the transceivers included.
+  * **CAN Hardware selection by software:** the CAN interfaces can be configurated through the software, and consequently, they can use any of the included transceivers.

 **CANbus: data structure**